Discover your policy value in seconds:

 You may also want to consult with a financial advisor or lawyer to make sure your best interests are protected in the sale process.
 Also consider checking with your accountant, if you have one, because there may be some tax implications of selling life insurance.

-It would be a shame to cancel your life insurance and get hit with a big cash payout just to get a bill from Uncle Sam for taxes due!
+It would be a shame to cancel your policy and get hit with a big cash life insurance policy payout just to get a bill from Uncle Sam for taxes due!

 There may be a lot of companies out there offering life insurance settlements, but not all of them are upstanding and recognized settlement companies.
 Reputable businesses are happy to help you effectively cancel life insurance with a settlement that pays you.